 Usually, it shows a single graph and you can change it according to your choice too.
 For this, you need to put a right click on the graph.
 You see few options, hover over Change graph to and from the submenu choose “Logical processors“.

-You will be happy to know that in Windows 10, there is no need to change the graph actually.
+You will be happy to know that in Windows 11 or 10, there is no need to change the graph actually.
 Because, it automatically tells about the number of Cores, Sockets as well as Logical processors present in the system.

 Additionally, it also provides information about the caches like L1, L2, and L3 caches.
 In some cases, special caches are used in CPU of computers in order to give faster processing performance.